Best Value Faucets

 According to a company source, the sprays that are still metal are all side sprays, and the pullout and pulldown sprays in the Bolero, Conical, Oscar, Perfeque, and Sospire collections.

-Kerox kft valve cartridges are used in some of Graff's single-handle faucets.
+Kerox Kft valve cartridges are used in some of Graff's single-handle faucets.
 Kerox is generally considered one of the best ceramics manufacturers, and a frequent choice in cartridges for upscale European faucets.

 Other Graff faucets were fitted with cartridges from Hain-Yo Enterprises Co., Ltd., a Taiwanese technical ceramics manufacturer of cartridges not considered as reliable as first-tier cartridges made by companies such as Kerox, but the difference is probably not substantial.
 The cartridges should provide years of leak-free service.

 Neoperl® supplies most of the used in Graff faucets.
 Faucets with pull-down sprays appear to be equipped with aerators from Amfag S.r.l., a company manufacturing in Casaloldo, Italy.
-Amfag is Neoperl's leading competition in Europe.
+Amfag is Neoperl's leading competitor in Europe.
 Both products are at about the same level of quality and endurance.

 The company provides 19 finishes for its faucets.

-The standard is polished chrome but faucets are also available in several nickels, including Steelnox (a satin nickel or stainless steel look-alike) and several bronzes, as well as two blacks, a white, gold, brass, onyx, and a gray finish the company calls Gunmetal..
+The standard is polished chrome, but faucets are also available in several nickels, including Steelnox (a satin nickel or stainless steel look-alike) and several bronzes, as well as two blacks, a white, gold, brass, onyx, and a gray finish the company calls Gunmetal.

-Chome is .
+Chrome is .
 Four finishes are the durable finishes: Brushed Brass, Polished Brass, OR'osa, and Onyx.
 The remaining finishes are .

-At one time the company warranted its faucets to be free from defects in materials and workmanship, including cartridges and all finishes, for the "lifetime of the product".
+At one time, the company warranted its faucets to be free from defects in materials and workmanship, including cartridges and all finishes, for the "lifetime of the product".

-it has backed away from this universal lifetime warranty, however.
+It has backed away from this universal lifetime warranty, however.

-At present the lifetime term applies only to "mechanical parts and ceramic disc cartridges" as well as PVD and most electroplated finishes.
+At present, the lifetime term applies only to "mechanical parts and ceramic disc cartridges" as well as PVD and most electroplated finishes.

 We rate Graff's customer service as very good.
 It scored extremely well on our service tests, never dropping below 4.4 out of a possible 5.0.
 Any score above 4.0 is satisfactory.
-The company generates very few complaints from consumers about post-sale issues and seems to handle those that do occur with dispatch.

-The brand is relatively inexpensive and generally of excellent quality including durable cartridges and finishes.
-It is a very good value and worth a look by anyone in the market for a well-designed European-style luxury faucet.
-Be aware, however, of its sub-standard warranty.
+Its faucets are a very good value and worth a look by anyone in the market for a well-designed European-style luxury faucet.

-Read our in-depth review of Graff Faucets.
+Read our in-depth report on Graff Faucets.

 Best Value